datastax/pulsar-jms/README.md

 in order to allow the access of the Message.

 The Key of the Pulsar message is always mapped to the JMSXGroupID message property.

+## Client identifiers

+Each Connection may have a client identifier, that can be set programmatically or configured administratively using the `jms.clientId` configuration parameters.
+Client identifiers must be globally unique but there is no way to enforce this constraint on a Pulsar cluster.

+When you set a clientId the actual subscription name in Pulsar is composed by `clientId + '_' + subscriptionName`.

 ## Unsupported and Emulated features